Altra Olympus 2.0 Review Facts

 , but a less minimalist stride.
 On the other hand, lighter shoes

 The upper of the Altra Olympus is made of mesh, which is probably the best material in terms of breathability.
-This is due to the fact that mesh has holes intentionally woven into it, which allow air to flow in accordingly.
 Additionally, the upper on the Olympus 2.0 is designed to dry very quickly when wet, which adds to the breathability and comfort, especially when running on trails where puddles can be common.
 As a whole, the breathability of the Olympus 2.0 is quite solid, mostly thanks to its upper.

 The Olympus 2.0 is a very comfortable shoe, thanks to its design as a well cushioned shoe, and its upper.
 The midsole of the Olympus 2.0 is packed with EVA foam, in a double layer, which makes every step a bit more comfortable thanks to the shock absorption and cushioning.
 The midsole also features Altra’s A-Bound material on the bottom, which helps absorb even more shocks, making the stride even more cushioned and comfortable.
 The upper contributes to the comfort by fitting snugly, and securing the foot.
 This adds extra stability which in general will make for a more smooth ride.
 In tandem with the flexibility of the mesh, the upper is a big part of the comfort in the shoe.
 The midsole and the upper are the main contributors to comfort in the Olympus 2.0, and they definitely do a pretty good job.